jwe4ec/fy7e6/README.md

 - Resolve TOC issue for full tables
 - Resolve border issue in some summary tables
-- Resolve border issue in demographics tables
+- Resolve border issue in demographics and descriptives tables

 - Add plus-minus sign and italicize package names in general notes for plots